 • For businesses with variable income, calculate the average revenue over several months or quarters to get a more accurate picture.

-Step 2: Find the Appropriate Revenue Multiple for Your Industry
+Step 2: Find the Appropriate Revenue Multiple for Valuation

 For example: